 My Journey Crossing the Pacific Ocean by Container Ship, Part 2.

 Pete Martin set off on a long journey on a container ship out of Busan, South Korea.
-Part one was about his departing and the setting of the ship.
+Part one was about his departure and the setting of the ship.
 READ PART ONE.
-Here is his second installment, well into the months-long journey.
+Here is his second installment, well into the months-long journey, as he dodges icebergs and other adventures.

 By Pete Martin